Understanding Discrete Fourier Transformation with mathematics and Python codes

 docker-compose --project-name standalone_minio -f minio-compose.yml up

-As I said in the previous step and you can see in the figure, our deployment would respond to S3 API operations on the default MinIO server port :9000 and browser access on the MinIO Console port :9001.
+As I said in the previous step and as you can see in the above figure, our deployment would respond to S3 API operations on the default MinIO server port :9000 and browser access on the MinIO Console port :9001.

 3) Access MinIO Console